-It’s time to change the climate of our climate conversations by not huddling under our umbrellas with only those that think what we believe is true!
-Let’s be brave enough to curiously listen to a broad spectrum of views about the climate of our earth from fellow citizens.
-So, no matter how far nor how firmly you stand in your view of climate change, there is a space for you to individually facilitate a change in the climate of our Climate Conversations.
+It’s time to change the climate of our climate conversations by not huddling under our umbrellas with only those who think what we believe is true!
+Let’s be brave enough to listen with curiosity to our fellow citizens’ views about the climate.
+No matter how firmly you stand in your view of climate change, there is a space for you to individually facilitate a change in the climate of our Climate Conversations.

 Let's Get Started!